academyofdata/kafka/README.md

  * [docker-compose](https://docs.docker.com/compose/install/)
 ## Usage
-(the following steps work in a Linux box with bash shell available) it should start with a
+(the following steps work in a Linux box with bash shell available)

+It should start with a
 ```
 git pull
 ```